 Published in The Daily Citizen on Wednesday, April 8, 2015.

 During this month we have the opportunity to renew our commitment to caring for the planet.
 While Earth Day is celebrated nationwide on April 22, more and more the month of April is being recognized as Earth Month.
-Every day is a good day to be mindful about what we use and dispose of.
+Every day is a good day to be mindful of what we use and dispose of.
 Being environmentally conscious usually translates into saving money, electricity, water, reducing waste, and improving our health.
 Here are 22 tips for celebrating Earth Day every day.

 1. Don’t Drive: Take a walk or ride your bicycle to work, the store, church, or a friend’s house.
 You’ll conserve gas and reduce the amount of air pollution you create.